nezanuha/markdown-text-editor/README.md

 Welcome to the documentation for the **MarkdownEditor Plugin** – an **open source project** offering the **best, simple, embeddable JavaScript Markdown editor plugin or library**.
 This powerful tool provides **real-time preview**, **syntax highlighting**, and **easy integration** into your projects.
 Whether you’re building a blog, note-taking app, or any content-rich website, this plugin delivers a robust and customizable markdown editing experience.

+- ✅ **Actively Maintenaning**: The plugin receives regular updates to stay up to date.
+- ✅ **User-Friendly**: It offers a WYSIWYG-style interface, making it great for non-technical users.
+- ✅ **Simple Markdown _Get/Set_**: No complicated techniques are required to get and set the markdown content.
+You can use the <textarea> value or name attribute to get and set markdown content.
+- ✅ **Tailwind CSS Support**: Built with TailwindCSS, and it will work with both Tailwind CSS and non-Tailwind CSS projects.
+- ✅ **Responsive**: The editor is fully responsive, providing a seamless experience across all screen sizes.
+- ✅ **RTL Support**: By default Right-to-Left (RTL) text is supported, making it ideal for languages like Arabic, Urdu, and Farsi.
+- ✅ **Module Support**: Supports ESM, UMD, and CommonJS modules, making it easy to integrate with different module systems.

 ---

 ## Table of Contents